-- (1) Amounts shown are estimated possible payouts for fiscal 2015 under the executive incentive bonus plan.
-These amounts are based on the individual's fiscal 2015 base salary amounts, and position.
-The maximum amount shown is 133% of the target amount for each of the NEOs with the exception of Mr. Donahue whose maximum is 125%.
-Actual bonuses received by the NEOs for fiscal 2015 are reported in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."
-Amounts earned by our NEOs for performance in 2015 are based on the attainment of performance goals for both the Company and the individual NEO, as described in more detail in "Annual Incentive Bonuses" above. - (2) The PSU awards granted to our NEOs in 2015 are subject to certain adjustments resulting from the performance of our total stockholder return ("TSR") relative to a pre-selected comparator group over the two-year period following the date of grant.
-The PSU awards vest at the rate of 50% per year on the second and third anniversaries of the date of grant.
-Assuming the highest level of performance conditions are achieved, the grant date fair values for performance-based stock awards made in fiscal 2015 would be \$683,989, \$334,939, \$169,233 and \$169,233 for Dr. Müller, Mr. Jones, Mr. Allen, and Mr. Chiang, respectively. - (3) The amounts reflect the number of RSUs awarded to each NEO under the 2005 Plan.
-RSU awards granted to our NEOs in 2015 vest at the rate of 25% of the shares of our common stock subject to the awards per year. - (4) The amounts shown above are the grant date fair value for stock awards issued in fiscal 2015.
-The assumptions used to calculate the grant date fair value of the awards are set forth in Note 6, "Employee Benefit Plans," included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 26, 2015, filed with the SEC.
+- (1) Amounts shown are estimated possible payouts for fiscal 2016 under the executive incentive bonus plan.
+These amounts are based on the individual's fiscal 2016 base salary amounts, and position.
+The maximum amount shown is 133% of the target amount for each of the NEOs.
+Actual bonuses received by the NEOs for fiscal 2016 are reported in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation."
+Amounts earned by our NEOs for performance in 2016 are based on the attainment of performance goals for both the Company and the individual NEO, as described in more detail in "Annual Incentive Bonuses" above. - (2) The PSU awards granted to our NEOs in 2016 are subject to certain adjustments resulting from the performance of our total stockholder return ("TSR") relative to a pre-selected comparator group over the two-year period following the date of grant.
+The PSU awards granted in 2016 vest 100% on the third anniversary of the date of grant.
+Assuming the highest level of performance conditions are achieved, the grant date fair values for performance-based stock awards made in fiscal 2016 would be \$931,835, \$475,225, and \$205,004 for Dr. Müller, Mr. Jones and Mr. Allen, respectively.
+No PSUs were granted to Mr. Chiang in 2016. - (3) The amounts reflect the number of RSUs awarded to each NEO under the 2005 Plan.
+Certain of the RSU awards granted to our NEOs in 2016 vest at the rate of 25% of the shares of our common stock subject to the awards per year.
+In 2016, an additional one-time RSU grant which vest 100% on the second anniversary of their date of grant was made to some our NEOs as follows: Dr. Müller 10,262, Mr. Jones 5,233 and, Mr. Allen 2,257.
+This additional grant was awarded to adjust for the change of the 2016 PSU performance period from two to three years as discussed above.
+Mr. Chiang's RSU award in 2016 was issued solely in units that vest 50% on the first and second anniversaries of the date of grant. - (4) The amounts shown above are the grant date fair value for stock awards issued in fiscal 2016.
+The assumptions used to calculate the grant date fair value of the awards are set forth in Note 6, "Employee Benefit Plans," included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 31, 2016, filed with the SEC.

-OUTSTANDING EQUITY AWARDS AT DECEMBER 26, 2015
+OUTSTANDING EQUITY AWARDS AT DECEMBER 31, 2016

-The following table shows all outstanding equity awards held by each NEO at the end of fiscal 2015, which ended on December 26, 2015.
+The following table shows all outstanding equity awards held by each NEO at the end of fiscal 2016, which ended on December 31, 2016.